RESAR-BEV: An Explainable Progressive Residual Autoregressive Approach for Camera-Radar Fusion in BEV Segmentation

 \subsection{Experimental Settings}

-{\parskip=3pt \textit{BEV Scene Configuration:} We established a $100\text{m} \times 100\text{m}$ BEV grid centered on the front-facing camera, covering $\pm 50$m along both the driving (Z-axis) and lateral direction (X-axis) with $200\times 200$ resolution ($0.5$m / pixel).
-For the vertical dimension (Y-axis), we observed that insufficient resolution amplifies geometric offsets during grid-to-camera projection.
-Additionally, considering the uncertainty in camera height, we adopted a prior height estimate at $1$m above the ground, defining a $\pm 5$m range ($10$m total height) with $0.2$m resolution ($50$ grids).
-Subsequent vertical dimension normalization to 1/5 scale ensured efficiency.
-The input images from all 6 cameras were uniformly resized and cropped to $(448, 672)$ resolution, while temporally aligned six-frame point clouds were employed to compensate the sparse Radar data. }
+{\parskip=3pt \textit{BEV Scene Configuration:} We established a unified spatial coordinate system centered on the front-facing camera at a prior height of 1m above the ground.
+To represent radar point cloud features, we constructed a voxel grid covering a range of $\pm 50$m along the driving direction (Z-axis) and lateral direction (X-axis), with a resolution of $200\times 200$ ($0.5$m / pixel).
+In the vertical dimension (Y-axis), the grid spans $\pm 5$m at a resolution of 0.2m (50 voxel bins).
+The vertical coordinates were scaled by a factor of 1/5 (10m$\rightarrow$2m range) via voxel resizing while preserving the spatial aspect ratio.
+This operation reduces the number of vertical bins from 50 to 10, improving computational efficiency while retaining essential spatial information.
+The three BEV feature grids were initialized near the prior ground height at -0.277m, 0m, and 0.277m, with learnable offsets constrained within a range of ±0.6 meters.
+Input images from all six cameras were uniformly resized and cropped to a resolution of $448\times 672$, and temporally aligned six-frame point clouds were employed to compensate for the sparsity of the radar data.